ghga-de/milestones-docs/68-gemsbok/technical_specification.md

 - DCS: "Non-staged Download Requested"
 - PCS: "File Deletion Requested"

+Since the services have used the outbox pattern to persist events in the database, the events will be stored in collections already.
+However, these collections will have different names and different content structure than what will be produced by the `PersistentKafkaPublisher`.
+Options to resolve:
+1. Forget the old events and drop the old collection
+2. Copy the prototype framework from IFRS or DCS and write a migration script for it
+3. Same as #2, but wait for the migration framework to be in `hexkit`

+Finally, the consumers of these currently-outbox events are listening for the event type `upserted`, which is not configurable.
+As a result, we must deploy all the changes at once or configure the event type as `upserted` for the listed events until the consumers are updated as well.
+It's probably easiest to deploy all at once, especially considering that the 3 sprint window should suffice to execute all upgrades alongside existing tasks.

 ### Republish/Publish Pending CLI command
 The services above already expose a CLI command that enables republishing events from the database which were stored there via the outbox pattern.
 These entrypoints